jpswade/jpswade.github.io/_posts/2009-08-20-fix-adobe-illustrator-ai-and-photoshop-psd-thumbnail-icons-for-windows-explorer.md

 The registry files (.reg) are the result of exporting the relevant values from the registry when thumbnails did work, so they can be imported to other systems that don&#8217;t have these values.

-The batch script (written by [HM2K](http://www.hm2k.com/)) ties everything together.
+The batch script ties everything together.
 It puts the DLL files in the right place, imports the registry and updates it so that the paths are correct.
 It&#8217;s completely open source so you can see exactly what it does by viewing the file.

 Enjoy!